 A: No. Covered Employers are only required to make Health Care Expenditures to or on behalf of those employees who have been employed for at least 90 calendar days and who work at least 10 hours per week in San Francisco.
 [Note that the hours worked requirement will drop to 8 hours per week on January 1, 2009.]
 In addition, Covered Employers are not required to make Health Care Expenditures for employees exempt from coverage under the Ordinance, as explained in FAQ #23.

-20. Q: What if the number of hours that an employee works changes from week to week?
+20. Q: What if the number of hours that an employee works in San Francisco changes over the quarter?